beoite/GodotRuntimeInspector/README.md

 # GodotRuntimeInspector

 <p>
-View field, property and method information for scripts attached to Nodes in the Godot game engine.
+View/edit fields and properties for scripts attached to Nodes in the Godot game engine.
 </p>

 <p>